-- 6. For each line, we solve the equation X = (Y-b)/m where Y is a quotient = 1, m is the slope calculated at step 4, and b is the y-intercept calculated at step 5.
+6. For each line, the equation X = (Y-b)/m is solved where Y is a quotient = 1, m is the slope calculated at step 4, and b is the y-intercept calculated at step 5.
 For each line, X is the chronic start date (ascending line) or the chronic end date (descending line).
-The simplified equation is X = (1-b)/m. - 7.
-We determine the duration of each chronic event (i.e., time that the quotient remains above 1) as the difference between the chronic start and end dates.
+The simplified equation is X = (1-b)/m.

+7. The duration of each chronic event (i.e., time that the quotient remains above 1) is determined as the difference between the chronic start and end dates.
 A chronic duration of greater than or equal to four days indicates an exceedance of the chronic standard and indicates the potential for impairment of aquatic life.